Our Music Director

 Benjamin’s approach in his work as a choral conductor has always been to ensure all people feel included regardless of their musical experience or background.
 He sets high standards and strives for excellence in all the ensembles he leads.
 Through his methods he inspires those he works with to realize and achieve their potential.

-Outside of his love of music, Benjamin loves to spend time with his darling wife, Kerry, and their five children.
-They love to travel, eat good food, play games and generally enjoy life!
+Outside of his love of music, Benjamin considers his role as husband to Kerry and father to five beautiful children to be his paramount responsibility.
+Along with spending time with his family, he enjoys learning to cook traditional food from his ancestral home of Trinidad.
+Benjamin and his family love to travel, eat good food, play games and generally enjoy life!